EuanMurray/Regions/ReadMe.txt

 This is a tool which creates N regions.
 Will also generate M phone numbers

 This is a stored procedure.
-This is stored in data folder
+This is stored in data folder.

 Region Code Criteria:
 	First two digits = 00